lynshearer/unit2_project/README.md

 ## Code development
 Below are the developments of the Python code being programmed for the project.
 ### Library
 To improve the simplicity of codes, we created a library of frequently used functions.
+Please refer to the code.

 ```.py
 def get_sensor(readings: list, id: int) -> list:
     data = []